mikemac18/Galaxy_Classification/README.md

 Step 3: Extract image patches from the processed images (Outlined in section 2 of the Coates paper)

   Alternate routes we could take depending on how we do step 2:
-  - getImage_noScaling -> we sample 16x16 image patches from the 160x160 images
+  - getImage_noScaling -> we sample 16x16 image patches from the 160x160 images (Method used in Coates paper)
-  - getImage_withScaling -> We sample 4x4 image patches from the 16x16 images
+  - getImage_withScaling -> We sample 4x4 image patches from the 16x16 images (Less computationally intesive)